softplus/Esp32Repartition/README.md

 ## Usage

-1. Upload this firmware to your ESP32 device using the WLED firmware update page.
+1. Upload this [firmware](https://github.com/softplus/Esp32Repartition/releases) to your ESP32 device using the WLED firmware update page.
 2. It will create an access point called `EPM-AP`, with password `wled1234`.
 Connect to it.
 3. Go to `http://4.3.3.4/` in your browser.
 This will take you to the main menu.
 4. Click `Configure Wifi` and set up your actual wifi.
 The device will reboot.
 5. Find the IP of the device, and connect to it.
 6. Click `Fix partitions`, and await the results.
+If it says that it's not on the first partition, upload this firmware again, and try again.
 7. If you're ok, it'll say ready on the bottom and reboot.
 8. Reconnect to `EPM-AP`, set your wifi again, reboot, find the device and connect to it.
 9. Check `Read partitions` to see if it worked.